CanadianBeaver/AwesomeGuns/DESCRIPTION.md

 ﻿#The main ideas

 - Aliens technologies cannot be reproduced
-- Alien's weapons are controlled by mind and can not be used in battles.
+- Aliens weapons are controlled by mind and can not be used in battles

 #Research

+The big point in the game is on Research tree.

 ![Research tree](WorkFiles/Research.png)